 What are the best Alexa skills?

-Another one of the best Alexa skills right now is Alexa Donations.
+One of the best Alexa skills right now for giving back is Alexa Donations.
 You can ask Alexa to donate funds to non-profit organizations like the Children’s Miracle Network, Doctors Without Borders, Feeding America or any other charity that matters to you.
 Giving back has never been easier.

 Some of the best Alexa skills can help you in health emergencies, too.
 Although Alexa can’t call 911, you can use the Ask My Buddy skill to send notifications to an ‘in case of emergency’ contact when you’re in need of help.
 Similarly, you can use the MyPetDoc skill to get support for your furry friends who aren’t feeling well.
 Alexa can provide advice and point you towards a nearby veterinarian should your cat or dog require an in-person visit.